 Chief Gilbert Whiteduck of Kitigan Zibi announces he does not support Windmill’s project and argues the use of the word “Zibi” is cultural appropriation.

-The City and Windmill file a notice of motion that the OMB dismiss the appeals without a full hearing.
+The city and Windmill file a notice of motion that the Ontario Municipal Board (OMB) dismiss the appeals without a full hearing.

 The OMB pre-hearing begins with OMB member Richard Makuch presiding and with no public record.
 The pre-hearing is adjourned until August 2015.